Solid-Interactive/solid-book/tv/roku/README.md

 ## Development and Deploying

 There are several options for deploying.
 All options require you to activate developer mode.
-To enable development mode, enter the remote control sequence: `Home 3x, Up 2x, Right, Left, Right, Left, Right`.
+To enable development mode, enter the remote control sequence: `🏠🏠🏠 ↑↑ → ← → ← →`.
 The entire sequence must be entered within 10 seconds.

 ### Using a packaged zip file